tomcritchlow/tomcritchlow.github.io/_drafts/2019-01-18-i-consultant.md

 For me personally I think not in terms of Tom Critchlow sending you this invoice, but in terms of *my consulting business* sending you this invoice.

 Develop a capitalist construct.
 For me - consultant == $$.
 For others studio name == $$.
 The worst thing to do is to hold too tightly to a sense of "authenticity" or "identity" that prevents you from playing the capitalist rodeo.

+## The Identity Crisis at the Heart of The Question

+"The Question".
+Inevitably in many consulting projects (especially those where you're embedding inside an organization either physically or digitally) there will come a time when they ask you to come full time.

+Creative Director - nevermind the fact that the salary they offered me was half what I earned that year.
+The label threw me through a rollercoaster emotional journey.

 ## A Studio of One's Own